ghc-proposals/ghc-proposals/README.rst

    proposal *as it stands*.
 If new issues come up, they should be resolved, incorporated in the proposal, and the revised proposal should then be re-submitted for timely yes/no decision.
-In this way, *no propoosal should languish in the committee review stage for long*, and every proposal can be accepted as-is, rather than suject to a raft of ill-specified further modifications.
+In this way, *no proposal should languish in the committee review stage for long*, and every proposal can be accepted as-is, rather than subject to a raft of ill-specified further modifications.

-   The author of the proposal may invite committee collaboration on clarifying technical points.
-There is a place to do this in the proposal template.
+   The author of the proposal may invite committee collaboration on clarifying technical points; conversely members of the committee may offer such help.

+   When a proposal is returned for revision, GitHub labels are updated accordingly and the ``(under review)`` suffix is removed from the title of the PR.

 -  The decision is announced, by the shepherd or the secretary, on the Github thread and the mailing list.